bsl546/energym/README.md

 The `energym/envs` folder contains the specifics of the model: inputs, outputs as well as weather files for benchmarking and benchmarking metrics KPI's on the output

 Once those steps have been carried out, run the script `script/create_eplus_env.py` to build EnergyPlus FMU's or `scripts/create_mo_env_jmod.py` to build Modelica FMU's (ensure before that you have JModelica installed and running under Python 2.7).
-We provide a .zip file with the latest public JModelica version.
-Please, install this JModelica version on your machine.
-Detail installation steps are given in the docs.
-We intend to move to OpenModelica as soon as all features of the Modelica buildings library will be supported by OpenModelica.

 ### Docker files (runs on linux machines or windows machines with WSL2)
 Two docker pre-built images are stored on dockerhub, one for model launching and interaction, and one heavier for model compilation.